-Put the poblano, skin-side up, on the prepared baking sheet and broil until the skin is wrinkled and charred in spots, 2 to 3 minutes.
+Put the poblano skin-side up on the prepared baking sheet and broil until the skin is wrinkled and charred in spots, 2 to 3 minutes.
 Transfer the poblano to a small bowl, cover with plastic wrap and let steam for 5 minutes.
-Run the poblano under cold water, and remove and discard the skin.
-Cut the poblano into very small pieces and return them to the bowl.
+Run the poblano under cold water and remove and discard the skin.
+Cut the poblano into very small pieces and return to the bowl.

-Roll the taquitos: Wrap the tortillas in a damp cloth and microwave for 1 minute so they are warm and pliable.
-Lay the tortillas out, and spread 1/4 cup of the filling down the middle of each.
-Roll each up, and secure with a toothpick.
-Push the filling into the sides a little so that it doesn't fall out.
+Wrap the tortillas in a damp cloth and heat in the microwave for 1 minute so they are warm and pliable.
+Lay the tortillas out and spread 1/4 cup of the filling in the middle of each.
+Roll each up and secure with a toothpick.
+Push the filling into the ends a little so that it doesn't fall out.

 Heat about 1/4 inch of oil in a large skillet over medium heat.
 Once the oil is shimmering and hot, add half the taquitos and fry, turning as needed, until golden brown on all sides, about 4 minutes.
 Transfer to a paper-towel-lined plate and sprinkle with salt.
 Repeat with the remaining taquitos.